Kiran7007/Interview-Preparation/docs/kotlin.md

 If an operation must happen before cancellation can occur, structure the operation appropriately rather than assuming `launch` starts synchronously.

+Interview Answer:
+> Depending on scheduling, the coroutine may be cancelled before its body gets a chance to execute.

 ---